 integers.
 Most of the work is done by a function

 radix_sort_step xs b returns

-xs with the elements sorted with respect to bit
+the elements sorted with respect to bit

 To demonstrate how it works, suppose

 -- xs = [2, 0, 2, 4, 2, 1, 5, 9] -- b = 1